Retirement Plan compliance is critical.

-Here are three great resources that are available for you and for your retirement plan company that you work with.
-We call that company your service provider.
+Here are three great resources that are available for you and your retirement plan company:

-On this website, you will find all sorts of helpful information including requirements for participation, contributions, loans, distributions, written plan requirements, and termination requirements.
+On this website you will find lots of helpful information including requirements for participation, contributions, loans, distributions, written plan requirements, and termination requirements.

-As of 2012, your service provider is required to give you one.
+As of 2012, your service provider is required to give you a Quarterly Summary Report.

 First, be sure to look for a plan overview.
 This will include the beginning and ending balances, contribution amounts, and the net gain or loss in your plan.

-Next, be sure to notice your participant engagement numbers, including web portal registration, and how many participants enrolled during the quarter.
+Next, be sure to notice your participant engagement numbers, including registration and how many participants enrolled during the quarter.

 Next, look for your plan sponsor engagement numbers, including how many people are on your retirement plan oversight committee.